pranavj7Z/University-syllabus-and-news/README.md

-This is an android app build for my university.
+This is an android app build for the students of my university.
 Note:This project has been shut down.